For an up to date schedule of our grief support programs, events, and community memorials visit our calendar.

 Support Groups & Workshops

-Individual grief counseling is available to family members and friends whose loved one died on our hospice services.
+Individual grief counseling is available to family members and loved ones of Hospicare patients for 13 months following the death.
+We also extend six session of individual grief counseling to anyone grieving the death of a loved one who resides in either Tompkins or Cortland County and is over the age of 18.
 Please contact us to set up a time to meet with one of our professional licensed grief counselors.

 Hospicare can link you and your family members with other community agencies and therapists when needed.